dmbarbour/glas/docs/GlasZero.md

         0b010111                (becomes identical bitstring)
         23                      0b10111         (a min-width representation)
-        23u7                    0b0010111       (numbers of specified width)
         0x17                    0b00010111      (always multiple of four bits) 'word                   0x776f726400    (symbols for every valid word) "hello"                 (list of ascii bytes; forbid C0, DEL, and '"') [Program]               program 'block' on data stack; use with macros

-The value `0` (or `0u0` or `""`) is the empty bitstring.
+The value `0` (or `""`) is the empty bitstring.

 Aside from program blocks, the g0 syntax does not directly support structured data.
-Programmers should define words as needed for comfortable construction and composition of complex values.
-For example, multi-line text might be expressed as a list that we concatenate, and large lists could be supported via a few words:
+This can be mitigated by some conventions and careful definition of words.
+For example, multi-line text might be expressed as:

-        list-begin
-        li "Anatomy Class"
+        l0 "Anatomy Class"
         li "  by Betsy Franco"
         li ""
         li "The chair has"